YAtechnologies/platform-challenge/README.md

 - A way or a command to run Hashicups APIs locally.
 We recommend using docker compose for that.
 The GitPod environment already has docker compose installed for you.
 - `README.md` file updated, or a `help` file included on how to provision the infrastructure using Hashicups.
 - Be able to provision the CRUD operation for the coffee-shop.
 The Infrastructure as Code should go under `packages/iac`.
+- Have at least two different coffee types, [with different ingredients, price and description](https://registry.terraform.io/providers/hashicorp/hashicups/latest/docs/data-sources/coffee).
+They should be treated as two completely different products for our orders.
 - A way to destroy/cleanup the infrastructure.
 - All using cdktf, not plain terraform (no HCL).
 - Bonus points for using [Constructs](https://developer.hashicorp.com/terraform/cdktf/concepts/constructs) and [CDKTF best practices](https://developer.hashicorp.com/terraform/cdktf/create-and-deploy/best-practices).
 - A simple testing suite that makes sure CDKTF synthesizes the infrastructure correctly.

 ### Having troubles?
 If you're encountering any troubles, feel free to send an email to `platform@yassir.com`.